jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Features/Direct-Connect-Features.md

 ### Private Virtual Interface

-A Private Virtual Interface is a logical link used to connect a border gateway to a physical connection.
+A Private Virtual Interface is a logical link used to connect the Public Cloud and the Enterprise IDC.

 When creating a Private Virtual Interface, you need to specify the following necessary information: